zainali89/ai-medical-content-generator/README.md

 - `OPENAI_API_KEY`: Required for GPT-4o API calls
 - `PERPLEXITY_API_KEY`: Required for Perplexity API calls
 - `FIRECRAWL_API_KEY`: Required for Firecrawl web scraping
-- `SCHEDULER_API_URL`: URL of the scheduler service (to fetch trending topics)

-## Connection to Scheduler Service

-This webapp connects to the scheduler service to fetch trending topics.
-The connection is configured through the `SCHEDULER_API_URL` environment variable.

-Example setup:
-- If running locally: `SCHEDULER_API_URL=http://localhost:8000`
-- If deployed: `SCHEDULER_API_URL=https://your-scheduler-app-url`